lucacasonato/mf2-tools/README.md

 This parser has error recovery, and can parse any sequence of Unicode scalar values (valid UTF-8) into an AST representing the Message Format 2 syntax.

-> **Note**: This project is still in the early stages of development.
-The
+> **Note**: This project is still in the early stages of development and the
-> language server is still very basic, and the parser is not yet feature
+> language server is still missing many features.
-> complete.
-For example, the parser can not parse complex messages yet.

 ## Usage